actions-automation/pull-request-responsibility/README.md

 Each of these actions are discrete, and can be enabled separately if desired.

+### `assign`: Automatically adjust PR assignees based on who is most responsible for pushing it forward

+The heart and soul of the toolset: this action will automatically adjust assignees on a pull request such that the current assignees are the ones that must take action to move the pull request forward.
+Here's an example timeline of actions for a PR submitted by author X:

+- PR from author X arrives.
+Any requested reviewers (let's say reviewers A, B, and C) are assigned.
+- Reviewer A leaves a review requesting changes.
+Reviewers A, B, and C are unassigned, and author X is assigned to address A's review.
+- X makes changes to the PR and re-requests review from reviewer A. Since there are no outstanding Changes Requested reviews, all requested reviewers that haven't yet approved (A, B, C) are put back on the PR.
+- Reviewer B approves the PR, and is unassigned.
+Reviewers A and C are still assigned.
+- Reviewer C approves the PR, and is unassigned.
+Reviewer A is still assigned.
+- etc...

+In effect, this turns Github's Assignee field from a vague "point person" to a clear indicator of responsibility.

 ### `request`: Automatically request reviewers on new pull requests

 When a new PR arrives, this action will request a (configurable) number of reviewers, pulling from a mixture of: